polygon/scalpel/README.md

 WARNING: THIS CONTAINER USES PUBLICALLY KNOWN PRIVATE KEYS.
 DO NOT USE THEM IN YOUR DEPLOYMENTS.
 EVER.

-To quickly test the example, you can run it as a NixOS container:
+To quickly test the example, you can run it as a NixOS container after cloning the Flake.

 ```
-sudo nixos-container create em --flake github:polygon/scalpel#exampleContainer
+sudo nixos-container create em --flake .#exampleContainer
 sudo nixos-container start em
 sudo machinectl shell em
 ```